fadumasaidcodes/Full-stack_project-Crud_book/README.md

 # Bookshop Web Application
-The Bookshop Web Application is a web application that allows users to view, add, update and delete books from the bookshop.
+-[Live](https://book-tg75.onrender.com/)[Note: the website may take a few seconds to load as rendering can be slow] The Bookshop Web Application is a web application that allows users to view, add, update and delete books from the bookshop.

 ## User Stories